 If you have products or systems that are completely unrelated to each other, you will want to set up multiple projects and environments to keep your datasets entirely separate.
 Use cases for this include:

 - You have internal and external tools, and you’d like to track engagement with both as completely separate datasets.

 - You have a set of brands or products not related to each other, such as owning multiple, unrelated businesses.

 If you structure your account this way, you may want to configure user access and permissions for each project.
 Learn how to set up project-level permissions in Managing Permissions from the Projects Page.

 Creating New Projects

 To create a new project, navigate to the Account > Manage > Projects page.

-Click the + Add Project button at the top.
-Add a name for your project, then click the Create Project button.
+Click the + Add Project button at the top right corner.
+Add a name for your new project, then click the Create Project button.